eMahtab/fork-join/README.md

 A deque is a type of queue that supports adding or removing elements from either the front (head) or the back (tail).
 This allows two things:

 A thread can execute only one task at a time (the task at the head of its deque).
-A work-stealing algorithm s implemented to balance the thread’s workload.
+A work-stealing algorithm is implemented to balance the thread’s workload.
 With the work-stealing algorithm, threads that run out of tasks to process can steal tasks from other threads that are still busy (by removing tasks from the tail of their deque).